 Leaving the visitor center, the road passes eleven more named overlooks, each of which is worth a stop.
 Grand View and Monument Canyon View overlook Monument Canyon and Independence Monument, some of the most striking scenery in the park.
 Ute Canyon, Red Canyon, and Cold Shivers offer great perspectives on side canyons that stretch north and east toward the Grand Valley.
 Allow at least two to three hours to make this scenic drive and allow for enough time to wonder at the views.

 For those with the time and energy to explore the monument in more depth, there are several short and long trails into the back country.
 Ute Canyon Trail, Liberty Cap Trail, Black Ridge Trail and Monument Canyon Trail are the longest trails at 5 to 6 miles one-way.
 If there is only time for one long hike, consider doing Monument Canyon.
-There are great short trails too, like Devils Kitchen, Serpents Trail, and Echo Canyon.
+There are great short trails too, like Devils Kitchen, Serpents Trail, Echo Canyon, and the Ute Canyon Interpretive Trail.
 Bicycles are not allowed on the trails in the monument, but the Rimrock Drive plus connecting roads outside the park form a 33-mile road bike loop with 2,300 feet of elevation gain.
 Mountain Bikers will enjoy the plethora of Fruita and Grand Junction options nearby.